sunwaytechclub/STC-x-AIESEC-SpeakUp-Workshops-2020/html/README.md

 *Please take note that this is my own opinion for the category, although w3schools [had made up the category](https://www.w3schools.com/tags/ref_byfunc.asp) as well, but I will prefer to categorize them in a higher level.

-I think it's better to show an illustration rather than just a compiled list, hence I created a 3D web graph data illustration for this purposes!
+I think it's better to show an illustration rather than just a compiled list, hence I created a 3D web graph data illustration for this purpose!

 ![1](/html/assets/category-1.jpg)